JS-VILLARREAL/JS-VILLARREAL/README.md

 </p>

 <samp>
-  Systems Engineer with more than 2 years of experience in software development.
+  Systems Engineer with 2 years of experience in software development.
 I have created scalable solutions that optimize processes and improved user experience.
 </samp>

 <br />